-Connect the inhalation hose (blue marked hose clamps) to the Top Head using the head hose connector with the 4-bit bayonet lock.
-Insert the hose coupler coaxially with the hose connector and turn the bayonet nut clockwise until the white lock button clicks into place.
+Connect the ADV L-piece with the breathing hose (blue marked hose clamps) to the inhale Counterlung coupler on the top of the case and turn the bayonet nut clockwise until the white lock button clicks into place.

-Connect the exhalation hose (black marked hose clamps) to the Top Head using the head hose connector with the 3-bit bayonet lock.
-Insert the hose coupler coaxially with the hose connector and turn the bayonet nut clockwise until the white lock button clicks into place.
+Connect the exhale L-piece with the breathing hose (back marked hose clamps) to the exhale Counterlung coupler on the top of the case and turn the bayonet nut clockwise until the white lock button clicks into place.